 While we saw Moors in the second book, we didn’t get to see enough of the “other” worlds in my opinion.
 The first book was set on Earth.
 This book finally allowed us to see a few more worlds, which I loved.
 However, I still want more.
 There was so little time spent in each world that I still don’t know enough about it.
 I understand that these books are really short so there can’t be that much worldbuilding, but I would rather them be longer so I can have it!

-One thing that I want to point out is that McGuire did a really good job of making everything believable because she gave me any reason to doubt the existence of these other worlds.
+One thing that I want to point out is that McGuire did a really good job of making everything believable because she didn’t give me any reason to doubt the existence of these other worlds.
 They were fact, even if they didn’t make sense, so it was much easier to accept the crazy circumstances as a reader.

 Confection was a world made purely of sugar.
 It was a world with many different layers and each layer was made out of a different baked good—bread, cookies, brownies and so many more.
 There were oceans of soda and trees of candy.
 Nutrition wasn’t a concern and they farmed candy corn.
 It was the perfect world for Sumi and Rini.